min2ha/ukwa-site/content/target/39974/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Matthew Evans on Facebook (Conservative candidate for Newport West)

 Matthew Evans is the Conservative candidate for Newport West at the 2016 National Assembly Election.